 I have cruised Hubbard Glacier four times and Glacier Bay National Park four times, and both offer fabulous itineraries that will leave you speechless.

-As the ship left the Gulf of Alaska into Yakutat Bay, it slowed its engines for a cautionary approach into the narrowing Disenchantment Bay.
+As the ship leaves the Gulf of Alaska into Yakutat Bay, the captain will slow its engines for a cautionary approach into the narrowing Disenchantment Bay.

-Surging through the icy waters, I was transported into a “twilight zone” as the ice multiplied not only in quantity but in size.
-Soon, the silted striped bergs rivaled the size of houses with seagulls, seals, and the occasional bald eagle on top.
+Surging through the icy waters, guests are transported in a “twilight zone” as the ice multiplies not only in quantity but in size.
+Soon, the silted striped bergs rivaled the size of houses adorned seagulls, harbor seals, and bald eagles.

 So, how big is Hubbard Glacier?
 At its face, it measures an enormous 7 miles wide and 600 feet tall, of which 350 feet is visible above the water while 250 feet lie beneath.

-Keeping in mind that much of the ice lies beneath the waterline will determine how close a ship can get to its façade.
+Keep in mind that much of the ice lies beneath the water line, and that will determine how close a ship can get to its façade.
 On the day I arrived, the conditions swung in our favor, and at a ¼-mile distance, I came face-to-face with the towering behemoth.

 Standing on the deck, my cruise ship dwarfed in size next to Hubbard, and I was in awe of this spectacular natural wonder.

-Unlike Glacier Bay, Hubbard is not inside a national park.
-Therefore, no park ranger will board the ship during the time spent at the glacier.
+Unlike Glacier Bay itineraries, Hubbard is not inside a national park.
+Therefore, park rangers will not board the ship during the time spent at the glacier.
 Instead, a knowledgeable naturalist will accompany cruisers on their journey.

 He/she provides oodles of appealing information about the surrounding tundra and the Alaskan wildlife that inhabits this area.

-In the five hours I spent in the bay, the naturalist kept his eyes peeled to alert us to sightings of bears, eagles, seals, and humpback whales.
+In the five hours I spent in the bay, the naturalist kept his eyes peeled to alert us to sightings of brown bears, eagles, mountain goats, seals, and humpback whales.
 Keep your cameras and binoculars handy, so you don’t miss out on that unexpected appearance.

 At the face of Hubbard Glacier, I noticed the ragged ice had various shades of blue and aqua.
 Although looking to the far left, it meets the much dirtier Valerie Glacier, mottled with silty stripes of volcanic ash.